e-p-metzner/ARTmie/joss/paper.md

 ---
-title: 'ARTmie: a fast python package for mie scattering and backscattering calculations of single particles, coated particles and log-normal distributed particles'
+title: 'AccelMie: Fast and Flexible Computation of Aerosol Optical Properties for Atmospheric Modeling and Remote Sensing'
 tags:
   - Python
   - Mie